karynazakabluk/PopUpOslo/docs/task-tracking.md

 ---

 ## Collaboration

-Development was done collaboratively through GitHub.
+Development was carried out collaboratively using GitHub for version control and code management.

+Communication was conducted via Microsoft Teams.

 Changes were merged after completing features, and testing was performed continuously during development.